School PrefectS

 School Prefects attend an induction day where they are given information on their roles and responsibilities and a chance to develop their understanding about, and different styles of, leadership.
 This also includes practical activities where they learn how to manage teams and start to understand their own strengths and weaknesses as a leader and their own individual style.

-Deputy School Captain - Aishath Eashal Ali (10B1)
+Deputy School Captain - Mariyam Himna Husam (10B2)

-Deputy Activities Captain - Eashal Malak Ibrahim (10B2)
+Deputy Activities Captain - Aisha Sara Hassan (10B2)

 Isdhu House Captain